marina-andrijevic/covid_recovery/README.md

 ## Stimulus packages

 The International Monetary Fund (IMF) has been tracking the policy measures announced by governments in response to the COVID-19 pandemic (8).
-For this analysis, we focus on the fiscal policy responses, which span a wide range of instruments such as spending and revenue measures, equity injections, asset purchases, extra-budgetary funds, guarantees on loans, etc. We extracted data for 176 countries and the European Union, announced until July 23, 2020.
+For this analysis, we focus on the fiscal policy responses, which span a wide range of instruments such as spending and revenue measures, equity injections, asset purchases, extra-budgetary funds, guarantees on loans, etc. We extracted data for 149 countries and the European Union, with the latest update on August 28, 2020.

 Countries announced their stabilization packages in different levels of detail and scope.
 Here we group the fiscal measures broadly in line with the IMF.
 The packages are split into:
 •	“Above-the-line” measures which contain mostly spending measures, and which are further divided into those aimed at supporting the health sector (in figures labeled as Health sector spending) and those intended for all other sectors of the economy (in figures labeled General spending), which include supporting individuals, households and businesses, as well as forgone and deferred revenue.
 •	Liquidity measures, which including loans, guarantees and quasi-fiscal operations (labeled Liquidity support).

+In absence of specific sectoral allocations, all announced stimulus is classified as General spending.
 We do not account for governments' announcements to channel funds into international assistance, nor the recovery funds agreed between governments and the international finance institutions.
 See Table S1 for country-level detail.

 ### References: